aadhilmsyed/Connect4-AI/README.md

 | RandomAI     | 10   | 0    | 0      |
 | MonteCarloAI | 13   | 0    | 7      |

-While the AI agent demonstrated competitive prowess, further optimization, particularly in expanding the search depth, could enhance its capabilities, potentially yielding improved results against formidable opponents like MonteCarloAI.
+While these results were obtained using a search depth of 3, it's noteworthy that running the algorithm with a depth of 4 resulted in undefeated performance against MonteCarloAI.
+This suggests that further optimization, particularly by expanding the search depth, could significantly enhance the agent's capabilities, potentially yielding improved results against formidable opponents like MonteCarloAI.

 ## Running this Program